-But you can analyze it and provide reassurance to other stakeholders that you have a good handle on this and will be working towards lifting the drop in due time.
+But you can analyze it and provide reassurance to other stakeholders that you have a good handle on this and will be working toward lifting the drop in due time.

 How to Analyze a Sudden Drop in Rankings

-I recommend a 4-step process to analyze a ranking drop.
-It relies on using data to answer four questions:
+I recommend a 4-step checklist approach to analyze a ranking drop.
+It relies on using data and analytics to answer these questions:

 Let’s go through them in turn.

 A lost keyword ranking can happen for a number of different reasons.
-So, as the first step, you must establish why it happened to you by ruling out a possible manual penalty.
+So, you must establish why it happened to you by ruling out a possible manual penalty.
 If this is the case, Google will notify you through Google Search Console, wherein you will be required to address the infraction of their guidelines.

 If it's not a manual penalty, we recommend forming a hypothesis about your lost keyword rankings:

 - The drop happened because of something I changed (or broke) on the site, or